-The autumn months are just around the corner, and I’m already feeling it in my super dry skin.
+The autumn months are just around the corner, and I’m already feeling my the effects of all this hot and humid weather transitioning over to cool and dry temperatures.

-The end of the summer can be a stressful time that makes it easy to fall back into bad habits like stress-eating and picking at your blemishes or touching your face.
-But bad stress habits can lead to acne breakouts.
+There’s a lot to get excited about during fall, like back to school, back to the office, and back to cooler temps.
+All the change can create stress, which makes it easy to fall back into bad habits like picking at your blemishes or touching your face.
+Bad stress habits can lead to acne breakouts.
 So if your skin is freaking out now that you’re heading back to school, fall back on healthy stress management.
 And if you’re prone to dry skin, the onset of a dry, cold season might be enough to make you stress about your skin!

 Dry skin on the face is typically caused by a lack of water retention in the skin.
 Harsh environmental factors can tamper with your skin’s natural moisture barrier, causing a dehydrated skin state.
 This gets worse in the fall and winter when a drop in humidity can exacerbate water loss.